theobald-software/kb.theobald-software.github.io/content/_xtract-for-alteryx/read-sap-attachment-files.md

 ### Get a List of all SAP Attachments

 Follow the steps below to set up the following workflow:
-- Read the table SRGBTBREL to get all Object IDs that are attached to business objects
+- Read the table *SRGBTBREL* to get all object IDs that are attached to business objects
-- Read the table SOOD to get the corresponding file names and extensions of the Object IDs.
+- Read the table *SOOD* to get the corresponding file names and extensions of the object IDs.

 #### Get a List of Object IDs